 Y2Y Teens Partner With NIDA and PEERx

 In summer 2012, in an effort to develop a youth-led workshop, several Y2Y teens checked out NIDA’s PEERx Web site.
 Using NIDA’s science-based information, they created a workshop entitled, “The Epidemic Among Us.”
 They presented this workshop six different times at the Youth to Youth International summer conferences in Ohio, Oklahoma, and Rhode Island.
-The workshop was very well received by over 150 other teens, who each left with a t-shirt decorated using a PEERx iron-on transfer.
+The workshop was very well received by over 150 other teens, who each left with a t-shirt decorated using a PEERx iron-on transfer removed.

 Presenting the workshop not only helped educate the teens in attendance, but introduced the Web site as an excellent resource for young people who hope to continue making an impact back home.